Justice Site | Case Name: R v Michael John Stone

 Damien Daley

-The jurors were told they had to be sure Stone had confessed before they could convict, so they visited Canterbury prison and took turns to lie on a mattress in Daley's cell while a forensics expert in Stone's cell recited an extract from a Harry Potter novel.
-The jurors were able to hear every word spoken through the tiny hole which Daley had faithfully described, but they could not have suspected while cupping their ears to the wall that even if Stone had shouted out his confession from the rooftop, or had admitted his 'guilt' to the prison governor, his account of the crime would have been equally worthless.
+The jury was not told that the details had actually been published on the day of the confession.
+It was informed that other newspapers apart from the Daily Mirror were available to prisoners in the cell block - but they were not disclosed.
+The jurors were told they had to be sure Stone had confessed before they could convict, so they visited Canterbury prison and took turns to lie on a mattress in Daley's cell while extracts from a Harry Potter novel were read out from Stone's cell.
+The jurors could hear every word spoken through the hole which Daley had faithfully described, but they could not have suspected while cupping their ears to the wall that even if Stone had shouted out his confession from the rooftop, or had admitted his 'guilt' to the prison governor, his account of the crime would have been equally worthless, as anyone living in Kent and who had read the national press on the 23/9/97 could have made a similar "confession."

 The Daily Mirror - published on 23rd September 1997